Fairblock/privgov/readme.md

 <!-- TODO: HASH GET A SCREENSHOT OF WHAT THE OUTPUT COULD LOOK LIKE -->

 You can then use the `encrypt-vote` functionality to encrypt your vote.
-Simply use the bash command to submit the tx:
+Use the bash command and details from querying the proposal, such as the `identity`, and `pubkey` to submit the tx:

 ```bash
 fairyringd encrypt-vote yes <identity> <random salt> <pubkey>